DataDog/hiring-engineers/answers.md

 > **Side note**: To ensure the custom check is running as expected, run: <br/>
 >```/opt/datadog-agent/bin/agent/agent check <check_name>```
 >
-> The output should be allong the following lines:
+> The output should be along the following lines:
  ```
   Running Checks
   ==============